RespaceLabs/penx/README.md

 </div>

-## About PenX

-PenX is a structured note-taking app designed for personal use.
-In PenX, Privacy is first important thing. our mission is building a elegant tool to manage personal digital assets, like notes, tasks, ideas, password, documents.

 ## Features

 - **Local-First** - You own your data, in spite of the cloud
 - **Privacy-First** - Use End-To-End Encryption to sync data
 - **Open Source** - Trust our code, not our words
 - **Version control** - GitHub-Based Version control Out-of-box

-## About the maker

-I'm 0xZion, a freelancer, a full-stack developer, love open-source, now focusing on this application PenX.
-There's no massive team, no investors, just me currently.
-If someone is interested in PenX development, can send me a email: 0xzion.penx@gmail.com
-.

 ## Primary tech stack